Suspects wanted after commotion with bail bondsmen in Trumbull Co. turn themselves in

-BRISTOLVILLE, Ohio (WKBN) – Two suspects wanted after a commotion in Bristolville turned themselves in to the court on Tuesday.
+BRISTOLVILLE, Ohio (WYTV) – Two suspects wanted after a commotion in Bristolville turned themselves in to the court on Tuesday.

 Matthew Adkins and Monica Lambert are accused of taking off after a confrontation with a team of bail bondsmen in the parking lot of Dollar General Saturday afternoon.